MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 When you integrate Microsoft Defender Advanced Threat Protection (Defender ATP) with Intune, you improve your ability to identify and respond to risks.

-While Intune can integrate with several Mobile Threat Defense partners](../protect/mobile-threat-defense.md), when you use Defender ATP you gain a tight integration between Defender ATP and Intune with access to deep device protection options, including:
+While Intune can integrate with several [Mobile Threat Defense partners](../protect/mobile-threat-defense.md), when you use Defender ATP you gain a tight integration between Defender ATP and Intune with access to deep device protection options, including:

 - Security tasks – Seamless communication between ATP and Intune admins about devices at risk, how to remediate them, and confirmation when those risks are mitigated.
 - Access to device protection settings *attack surface reduction* rules, and *endpoint detection and response* that help protect devices from a variety of risks